penqen/yuki_helper/README.md

 Current version supports `YukiCoder` and `Elixir`.

 Note that `YukiHelper` needs your access token to download testcases for any problem.
-Please set the access token into your configuration file described later.
+Please set the access token into your config file described later.

 ## Installation

-Add to your project dependencies in `mix.exs`
+Add to your project dependencies in `mix.exs`.

 ```elixir
 def deps do